iltommi/qdb-documentation/source/reference/qdb_httpd.rst

         4 = error
         5 = panic (least output)

+.. describe:: logger::flush_interval

+    An integer representing how frequently qdb_httpd log messages should be flushed to the log locations, in seconds.

+.. describe:: logger::log_files

+    An array of strings representing the relative or absolute paths to the qdb_httpd log files.

+.. describe:: logger::dump_file

+    A string representing the relative or absolute path to the system error dump file.

-.. describe:: log_config::log_to_console
+.. describe:: logger::log_to_console

     A boolean value representing whether or not the qdb_httpd daemon should log to the console it was spawned from.
 This value is ignored if local::user::daemon is true.

-.. describe:: log_config::log_to_syslog
+.. describe:: logger::log_to_syslog

     A boolean value representing whether or not the qdb_httpd daemon should log to the syslog.

-.. describe:: remote_node

-    A string representing an address and port where the server can find a QuasarDB daemon.
-The string can be a host name or an IP address.
-Must have name or IP separated from port with a colon.

-.. describe:: threads

-    An integer representing the number of listening threads qdb_httpd should use.
-Higher numbers of threads may increase qdb_httpd performance.